COUNCIL PORTAL | MUNICIPAL AUTHORITY PORTAL

 Announcement

 The Borough will begin enforcing sewer lateral testing and inspection on April 1, 2025.
 The qualifying events for property owners to conduct testing in accordance with the prevailing Construction Specifications and Details and/or Policy, and obtain a Certificate of Compliance are; at the time of original connection to the POTW, at the time of sewer lateral replacement, repair or alteration completed by customer or its agent, at the time of property transfer or change of ownership, and at the time state in any governing Municipal ordinance which requires lateral testing.
+Please Note: The qualifying event pertaining to the time of property transfer or change of ownership is subject to any property listed on or after April 1st, 2025.

 View more information on this Sewer Lateral Testing Notification